FAQs - Proposed Regulations Amending the Air Passenger Protection Regulations

 On December 21, 2020, the CTA launched a consultation seeking feedback on the specifics of the new requirements.
 During the consultation process, the CTA received a total of 119 submissions – 100 submissions from members of the public, 11 submissions from airlines and other industry representatives, four submissions from consumer advocates and four from travel agencies and insurance industry representatives.
 The CTA has released its What We Heard Report, summarizing the input received.

 Q4.
 How can I comment on the proposed regulations published in Part I of the Canada Gazette?

 The text of the proposed regulations is available in Part I of the Canada Gazette.
 For a quick summary, consult the CTA’s Highlights of Proposed Airline Refund Requirements.
 Comments can be submitted to Consultations-aeriennes.Air-Consultations@otc-cta.gc.ca until October 1, 2021

 Q5.
 When will these regulations be finalized?

 After the consultation period ends, the CTA will consider all of the comments received and decide whether any changes to the proposed regulations should be made.
-The CTA aims to finalize the Regulations as soon as possible, targeting late 2021.
+The CTA aims to finalize the Regulations as soon as possible.